John Early (educator): Founding Loyola College in Maryland

 In 1852, the Sulpician priests who ran St. Mary's Seminary and College in Baltimore decided that they would discontinue the college portion, which educated lay students, and focus only on the seminary.
 They asked the Jesuits to continue educating the laity in the city, and in response, the Jesuits established Loyola College in Maryland on September 15, 1852, in two rented houses on Holliday Street in Baltimore.
 Early was appointed the school's first president.
 The Maryland General Assembly granted Loyola College a charter in April 1853.
 At the same time as the college's founding, St. Ignatius Church.
-Early became its first pastor, and oversaw of the church building in August 1855, adjacent to the college.
+Early became its first pastor, and oversaw building of the church in August 1855, adjacent to the college.
 The church was consecrated on August 15, 1856.
 Early is also considered the founder of Loyola Blakefield, which was established as Loyola High School and operated as a component of Loyola College until its separation in 1921.

 Two years after its founding, the college purchased a plot of land on the corner of North Calvert and Madison Streets.
 Construction of a college building was completed in February 1855, and the college officially relocated to the new campus on February 22.
 Being called to Georgetown University, Early's tenure as president came to an end in the autumn of 1858, and he was succeeded by William Francis Clarke.
+He remained as pastor of St. Ignatius until October 1858, and was succeeded by Clarke.